Applying Trumatch Veneers Products with

 Pressure

-Wood expands with moisture!
-Weak bonds will allow Trumatch® products to expand in the presence of moisture.
-This will invariably result in ridges or blisters.
-Trumatch International presents these application instructions as suggestions based on our experience with this product.
-However, due varying procedures and conditions, this information is given without obligation or warranty.
-We recommend that thorough testing of this product, adhesives and finishing materials be completed prior to final application.
-Trumatch International only warrants the quality of our products.
-We have no control over the use and processing of Trumatch products therefore the application is exclusively the responsibility of the user.
-In the event of any claim, Trumatch International liability will not exceed the value of the Trumatch products purchased from Trumatch International or authorized distributor.
+Wood is susceptible to expansion when exposed to moisture.
+As a result, weaker adhesive bonds may cause Trumatch® products to expand, leading to the formation of ridges or blisters.
+Trumatch International provides these application guidelines based on our extensive experience with this product.
+Please note that due to varying application procedures and environmental conditions, this information is offered as a suggestion and is not subject to any obligations or warranties.
+We strongly encourage thorough testing of the Trumatch products, along with any adhesives and finishing materials, prior to their final application.
+Trumatch International guarantees the quality of our products; however, we cannot oversee their use or processing.
+Therefore, the responsibility for application rests solely with the user.
+In the event of any claims, Trumatch International’s liability shall not exceed the purchase price of the Trumatch products obtained from Trumatch International or an authorized distributor.

 How To Apply Trumatch Veneers Products with Contact Cement